 CZM has also produced final map products and published and/or funded publications focusing on mapping and data management.
 These products are categorized by below and then listed alphabetically by title, with links to any special MORIS features in each topic area.
 (Note: Any views or opinions presented in publications prepared for CZM are solely those of the author[s] and do not necessarily represent those of the Massachusetts Office of Coastal Zone Management, the Executive Office of Energy and Environmental Affairs, or the Commonwealth of Massachusetts.
 Please see our website policies.)

 Coastal Zone Maps

-- The Massachusetts Coastal Zone file size 3MB - This 2012 map shows the CZM regions and the 78 coastal communities directly served by CZM.
+- The Massachusetts Coastal Zone - This 2014 map shows the CZM regions and the 78 coastal communities directly served by CZM.

 - Massachusetts Coastal Zone Boundary - The official boundary includes the lands and waters within an area defined by the seaward limit of the state's territorial sea, extending from the Massachusetts-New Hampshire border south to the Massachusetts-Rhode Island border, and landward to 100 feet inland of specified major roads, rail lines, other visible rights-of-way, or in the absence these, at specified coordinates specified.
 An official description , GIS shapefile , and Google Earth file are available.